CyVerse-learning-materials/learning-materials-home/docs/ds/gocommands/data_management.md

    gocmd get --icat /iplant/home/myUser/dir /local/dir
    ```

    This command uses iCAT as a transfer broker, which is useful when direct access to the resource server is unstable.
-It ensures reliable data transfer by routing through the iCAT server
+It ensures reliable data transfer by routing through the iCAT server.

 8. **Download via resource server:**
    ```sh